sp-enbake/rubytest/README.md

 wait their turn and use that exact payment object for update.

-I have written a method(class method) named 'with'  in Payment Model which is using transaction to stop race condition.
+I have written a method(class method) named 'with'  in Payment Model which is using transaction with isolation level  Serializable to stop race condition.

 payment.rb file in models